VITALISED/renms/docs/BUILD.md

 ## "I want it now!"

 This is really easy.
 See the `config-template.cmake`?
-Copy it into a file called `config.cmake`, and change any values you think need changed (at the very least NMS_EXE_DIR must be changed).
+Copy it into a file called `config.cmake`, and change any values you think need changed (at the very least NMS_EXE_PATH must be changed).
 Then sync the submodules, configure, and build.
 If it's in the shell:

 ```sh
 git submodules update --init --recursive